-Data Protection and the new regulations (GDPR)
+Data Protection and the UK GDPR

 Useful documents which we have produced on this subject can be accessed by clicking here or using the link 'Data protection documents' on the right

 This includes a template policy, sample privacy statements, suggested data retention schedule and some training materials.

 Please note that we regularly update these as we are made aware of developments.

 If you have any questions about Data Protection and GDPR which are not covered in the information we have produced, please click here to contact us

 DATA PROTECTION WEBINARS: